Milenski1987/Python-Groq-AI-Tool-mini-Project/README.md

 ## This chatbot will respond to user messages in real-time using advanced AI models!
 ### Made by [Milen Nikolov](https://www.linkedin.com/in/milen-nikolov-62455034b/)

 Chatbot works with GroqAPI - way faster than others.
+All you need to do is:

+1️⃣ Go to Groq’s official website and create an account.
+2️⃣ Navigate to your dashboard and generate an API key.
+3️⃣ Copy the key (keep it secret 🤫) and replace "my_api_key" in the code.

-The program still works in the user terminal, but GUI is in the list with future updates.
+The program still works in the user terminal, but GUI is on the list with future updates.

 ---